 Butlers Tea Room & Bistro

 The tearooms are open every day 10am to 4pm, the bistro Thursday - Saturday evening (booking essential contact 01302 390959).
-For more information, visit Butlers Tea Room & Bistro.
+See 'places to eat' below for more information.

-The car park open every day of the week and costs the following:
+The car park is open every day of the week and costs the following:

 - up to one hour- £1